 In fiscal year 2006, the Board and the shareholders approved the 2006 Directors Stock Option Plan, which we refer to as the 2006 Directors Plan.
 Under the terms of the 2006 Directors Plan, each non-employee director who is first elected or appointed to the Board is eligible to receive a non-qualified option, which we refer to as the initial option, to purchase 50,000 shares of our common stock at an option price equal to the fair market value of our common stock (based on the closing sales price of the common stock on the day immediately preceding the date of grant, which grant is made on the fifth business day after the date of election or appointment to the Board).
 Initial options vest in three equal installments on the date of grant and on each of the first and second anniversaries of the date of grant, subject to continued service on each vesting date.
 Initial options granted under the 2006 Directors Plan have a term of 10 years and vested options may be exercised at any time during that period.
 However, an initial option terminates if a participant's service as a director is terminated for cause.
+Our shareholders approved the 2012 Plan at the 2012 annual meeting of shareholders.
+The 2012 Plan is administered by the Compensation Committee and replaced the 2006 Directors Plan.
+Effective August 20, 2012, no new grants were to be made under the 2006 Directors Plan.
+For more information about the 2012 Plan, see "Employee Benefit Plans - 2012 Stock Incentive Plan" above.

-In fiscal 2012, each participating non-employee director who was re-elected also received an annual non-qualified option grant, which we refer to as the annual option, or an annual restricted stock unit grant, which we refer to as the annual RSU, pursuant to the Director Compensation Plan, which was adopted by the Board in May 2009 and served to both formalize our non-employee director compensation terms and amend the 2006 Directors Plan.
-Under the terms of these plans, starting in fiscal 2010, non-employee directors may elect to receive equity awards in the form of 100% nonqualified options to purchase shares of our common stock, 100% restricted stock units, or RSUs, or 50% options and 50% RSUs.
-The value of the initial equity awards (options and RSUs combined) cannot exceed the total value of the initial options a director would otherwise be eligible to receive.
+In fiscal 2013, each participating non-employee director who was re-elected also received an annual non-qualified option grant, which we refer to as the annual option, or an annual restricted stock unit grant, which we refer to as the annual RSU, pursuant to the 2012 Plan and the Director Compensation Plan, which was adopted by the Board in May 2009 and amended and restated effective August 16, 2012, and served to formalize our non-employee director compensation terms.
+Under the terms of the Director Compensation Plan and relevant equity plan, starting in fiscal 2010, non-employee directors may elect to receive equity awards in the form of 100% nonqualified options to purchase shares of our common stock, 100% restricted stock units, or RSUs, or 50% options and 50% RSUs.
+The value of the initial equity awards (options and RSUs combined) cannot exceed the total value of the initial option a director otherwise would receive.
 Likewise, the value of annual equity awards cannot exceed the total value of the annual option a director otherwise would receive.
 For these purposes, "total value" is based on the number of shares that would otherwise be subject to an initial option or annual option, as the case may be, multiplied by the Black-Scholes value of the initial option or annual option.
 The Board approved this "cafeteria" plan feature following the recommendation of C&P. The Director Compensation Plan also expressly permits the grant of supplemental options and supplemental RSUs.
-These supplemental awards can be designed to supplement initial or annual equity awards or they may be intended to serve as "stand-alone" awards, for instance, for extraordinary Board service.
-Any supplemental RSUs will be granted under the 2003 Plan and supplemental options will be granted under the 2006 Directors Plan.
+These supplemental awards can be designed to supplement initial or annual equity awards or they may be intended to serve as "standalone" awards, for instance, for extraordinary Board service.